Sid-2D/CHIP8-Emulator/README.md

 #Description
 ---------------
 This is my implementaion of CHIP8 Interpreter in Javascript using WebGL.
 Currently it is in beta and doesn't support sound.
-Pong2 runs fine although the execution is a bit slow.
+Pong2 runs fine at full speed.
 I'll be testing it for potential speed enhancements and support for more games.

 Also, this is my first Emulation project so it may be a bit rough around the edges.